chaoss/augur/docs/setup/installing-augur.md

 3. Change to your "home directory" for the next step.
 For all the operating systems we are aware of, you accomplish this simply by typing `cd` and then pressing enter at the command line.
 4. Create a Python 3 virtual environment for Augur: `virtualenv --python=python3 newaugur`
 5. Activate your virtual environment `source newaugur/bin/activate` (In the case of Ubuntu, you get the `source` command automatically put into your path using the `bash` shell.
 So, if you get an error, type `bash` and then hit the enter key and try again.)
+6. Make sure you have NodeJS and NPM installed. `sudo dnf install nodejs` on Fedora or `sudo apt-get install nodejs` on Ubuntu.
+Or `brew install nodejs` on a Mac.

 ### Other operating systems
 1. For Mac OSX `sudo apt-get install` is replaced with `brew install`.
 [To download brew, click here.](https://brew.sh/)